boxmein/starcatcher-script-server-design/README.md

 Those programs are: [`sass`][sass], [`myth`][myth] and [`jade`][jade].
-The first two are used to make beautiful and compatible CSS from my SASS stylesheet, and `jade` isused to make a HTML page from the two .jade files and all the partials.
+The first two are used to make beautiful and compatible CSS from my SASS stylesheet, and `jade` is used to make a HTML page from the two .jade files and all the partials.

 To compile the Javascript source code into a more minimal version, I use the